justine-human/android-debug-shell/README.md

 Basic Usage
 ==================

-    * Currently it is best to just run the binary from the AndroidSSLBypass root directory.
+    * Currently it is best to just run the binary from the AndroidDebugShell root directory.
 Eventually this will be fixed, but for now this is the only supported/tested usage.

     * To run SSLBypassJDIPlugin first install the included helper app AndroidSSLBypassHelperApp